Didymos-IO/sock/README.md

 **TTS_USE_GPU**

-When using Coqui-AI for Sock's text-to-speech (TTS), you can set `TTS_USE_GPU=True` to use NVIDIA CUDA for GPU-based processing.
+When using Coqui-AI for Sock's text-to-speech (TTS), you can set `TTS_USE_GPU="True"` to use NVIDIA CUDA for GPU-based processing.
 If your system does not support CUDA, you can modify the `TTS_USE_GPU` value to `"False"`.
 This will use the CPU for TTS processing, which will result in a slower response time.
 Alternatively, you could utilize Web Speech for faster execution, albeit with its more robotic voices.

 ## 🧦 Running Sock